bahrus/templ-mount/README.md

 </details>
 ```

-**Speculation:**  If this were implemented natively in the browser, it seems likely it would be possible to engineer this so that the content would pipe directly to the target element (article), rendering content as it streams in, and then store the final document in the template for repeated use.
+**Speculation:**  If this were implemented natively in the browser, it seems likely it would be possible to engineer this so that the content would pipe directly to the target element (article), rendering content as it streams in, and then store the final document in the template for repeated or later use.

+Browser standard bearers seem to consider providing a solution that

+1. Saves people from wasting bandwidth needlessly
+2. Avoids premature loading into memory,
+3. Supports streaming on demand

+to be promoting an inferior user experience.

+Consequently, templ-mount, which has experienced a less affluent lifestyle,  disagrees with this assessment, and is contemplating ways to shoulder this difficult functionality.

 ## If Shadow DOM is not needed / desired, use without-shadow attribute: